SLPs are in a unique position to help children who stutter deal with and manage bullying, yet many of us have not had any training in how to help.

 - A workbook for students that provides them with the forms and activity sheets that they need to participate actively in the therapy process

 - A workbook for parents to help them learn more about stuttering, so that they can become active partners in helping their children develop their self-esteem and resilience to bullying

 - A workbook for classroom teachers and school administrators to help them learn how to adapt their existing bullying management programs to account for the unique needs of children with communication difficulties.

 You can find the Minimizing Bullying program, as well as numerous free handouts and videos about bullying, on the web at www.StutteringTherapyResources.com.

 You can make a real difference!

-Speech-language pathologists can make a real difference in the lives of children who stutter who are experiencing bullying.
+Speech-language pathologists can make a real difference in the lives of children who stutter and are experiencing bullying.

-By providing information about bullying and stuttering, helping children face their fears about stuttering and reduce their negative reactions to stuttering, supporting them as they develop appropriate reactions to bullying, and educating the people in the child’s environment so that they can provide a network of support, we can help children overcome both the occurrence and impact of bullying.
+By providing information about bullying and stuttering, we can help children face their fears about stuttering and reduce their negative reactions to stuttering.
+We can support them as they develop appropriate reactions to bullying, and we can educate the people in the child’s environment so that they can provide a network of support.
+By doing this, we can help children overcome both the occurrence and impact of bullying.